xpdustry/imperium/README.md

 If you're interested in contributing to Imperium, feel free to explore our codebase, check the issue tracker for tasks or bugs, and don't hesitate to ask questions on our Discord server.

-> If you are a server owner or plugin developer and contribute to our project,
-> we will contribute to your projects as well 😉.

 ## Building

 You will need: